nlf/git-validate/README.md

 In the above example, `git-validate-jshint` will use methods in the `git-validate` module to perform basic tasks.

-`registerHook(filename)` will take the file specified by `filename` and install it (in a subdirectory, perhaps?) in `.git/hooks` where the pre-commit hook installed by `git-validate` will find it and run it before a commit.

 `addFile(filePath, options)` will add a file (specified by `filePath`) that should be executed by the hook.
 `options` may contain an `overwrite` property (default: `false`) that, if `true`, will cause the code to overwrite an existing hook file of the same name rather than create a new hook file.